Tanya Moiseiwitsch Playhouse

 The Tanya Moiseiwitsch Playhouse (formerly the Studio Theatre) is a studio theatre that forms part of the Sheffield Theatres complex in Sheffield, England.
 The theatre, which was opened in 1971, is situated in the same building as the Crucible Theatre and holds a maximum capacity of 400 people.
-The present artistic director is Rob Hastie.
+The present artistic director is Elizabeth Newman.

 In 2022, it was renamed in honour of Tanya Moiseiwitsch.